erikmattheis/node-mongodb-s3-backup/README.md

 # Node MongoDB / S3 Backup

 This is a package that makes backing up your mongo databases to S3 simple.
-The binary file is a node cronjob that runs at midnight every day and backs up the database specified in the config file.

 In this fork,

+* Command-line and chron functionality has been removed
 * The module is to be used as a dependency to another module that passes config options.
-* The mongodump is passed --collection and --query options allowing controll over what from the database is backed up.
+* The mongodump is passed --collection and --query options allowing fine control over what from the database is backed up.

 ## Installation